On this Day, in 1922: Poland's first president Gabriel Narutowicz was assassinated - Kafkadesk

 With the young republic facing a host of daunting challenges, from extensive war damage to a ravaged economy, Poland’s formal political life began in 1921 with the adoption of the March Constitution, which designed Poland as a republic, modeled after the French Third Republic, which vested most authority in the legislature, the Sejm, tasked with electing the country’s first president.

-A multitude of political parties emerged, all with very different ideologies and voter bases, dominated by the left-wing Polish Peasant Party (PSL) and the right-wing National Democracy party (ND).
-Universal suffrage also gave a voice to the minorities, who formed a coalition, the Bloc of National Minorities (BMN).
+With universal suffrage, a multitude of political parties emerged, all with very different ideologies and voter bases, dominated by the left-wing Polish People’s Party “Wyzwolenie”, the right-wing National Democracy party, and the centrist Polish People’s Party “Piast”.
+The national minorities also formed a political coalition, the Bloc of National Minorities (BMN).

 Despite calls for him to contend in the Polish presidential election of December 1922, Chief of State Józef Piłsudsk did not run for president.
-Instead, he supported the candidature of Minister of Foreign Affairs, Gabriel Narutowicz, who faced Count Maurycy Zamoyski, backed by the right-wing National Democracy movement, in the last and decisive round of voting.
+Instead, he supported the candidature of the leftist Minister of Foreign Affairs, Gabriel Narutowicz, who faced Count Maurycy Zamoyski, backed by the right-wing National Democracy movement, in the last and decisive round of voting.

-Having already won the backing of the Polish People’s Party, Gabriel Narutowicz prevailed thanks to the votes of the minorities coalition, winning 289 votes to Zamoyski’s 227, and thus became the first president of the new Polish Republic.
+Having already won the backing of the Polish People’s Party “Wyzwolenie”, Gabriel Narutowicz prevailed thanks to the votes of the minorities coalition, determined to defeat the National Democracy movement, and to the centrist Polish People’s Party “Piast”, who unexpectedly switched its backing after initially supporting Zamoyski.
+Winning a total of 289 votes, to Zamoyski’s 227, Narutowicz thus became the first president of the new Polish Republic.

 But his victory came as an extremely unpleasant surprise to various leading right-wing politicians.

-A number of Catholic and nationalist groups began an aggressive anti-semitic campaign to vilify Gabriel Narutowicz, calling him an atheist and a Freemason, while referring to him as “the Jewish president” in the press.
+Far-right zealots, ultra-Catholic unions and nationalists targeted Gabriel Narutowicz for sympathy towards Polish Jews and began an aggressive anti-semitic campaign to vilify him, calling him an atheist and a Freemason, while referring to him as “the Jewish president” in the press.
 Protesters even attempted to prevent the president-elect from entering the Sejm by blocking the streets and throwing mud at his motorcade.

-Only five days after taking office, while attending an exhibition at Warsaw’s Zachęta gallery, Gabriel Narutowicz was shot and killed by painter Eligiusz Niewiadomski, who was connected to the National Democratic party.
-During his trial, Niewiadomski claimed that he originally wanted to kill Piłsudski as “a step in the fight for Polishness and for the nation.”
+Only five days after taking office, while attending an exhibition at Warsaw’s Zachęta gallery, Gabriel Narutowicz was shot and killed by painter Eligiusz Niewiadomski.
+During his trial, Niewiadomski, who was connected to the National Democratic party, claimed that he originally wanted to kill Piłsudski as “a step in the fight for Polishness and for the nation.”

 Niewiadomski was sentenced to death and executed outside the Warsaw Citadel in January 1923.
 But some in the right-wing camp saw him as a hero and the nationalistic press began portraying the assassin in positive light, writing about his “heroic stand”, “sacred convictions” and “patriotic duty”.
 Within months, Niewiadomski’s grave became a right-wing shrine.

-Meanwhile, new elections were held and another of Piłsudski’s old colleagues, Stanisław Wojciechowski, also supported by the Polish People’s Party, was elected as Poland’s new president on December 20.
+Meanwhile, new elections were held and another of Piłsudski’s old colleagues, Stanisław Wojciechowski, also running on a Polish People’s Party “Wyzwolenie” ticket, was elected as Poland’s new president on December 20.
 His belief in a democratic Poland shaken, Piłsudski announced his retirement from active politics a few months later.

-Piłsudski returned to power after staging the successful May Coup in 1926…
+But after a succession of chaotic power shifts in the Sejm, shaken by a trade war with Germany, Piłsudski returned to power after staging the successful May Coup in 1926…

 Find out more about Central European history in our new On this Day series.